SKOURIES (GREECE)

 Thickeners

-Filtered Tailings Plant
+Filtered Tailings Facility

 The prefabricated electrical distribution room has been installed, with cable tray and electrical installation advancing.

-Powerline
+Powerline and Substations

-Integrated Extractive Waste Management Facility
+Integrated Extractive Waste Management Facility (the "IEWMF")

 Open Pit Mining